Jashanveer/Buy_Books/README.md

 It is a front end website developed with the help of **HTML, CSS, Javascript and Bootstrap**.

 #### How to access?

-+ First of all you need to find Entry page.html.
++ First you need to <a href="https://github.com/Jashanveer/BuyBooks/archive/master.zip" >download</a> the porject.
++ Next extract the zip file and find Entry page.html.
 + Double click on the file and the fill will open in your default browser.
 + Now scroll to the bottom of the page and click on EXPLORE!!.
 + It will open a new webpage which is also present named as homepage..